GeneralProducts/day-of-code/_posts/2018-10-12-using-command-tags.md

 ## Assigning a variable

 Variables are used to label and store information.
 You define a variable using an equals sign.
+The following line assigns a variable called `serieses`.

+TODO: serieses is a weird word.
+Consider alternatives?

 {% highlight liquid %}
   {% raw %}{% assign serieses = site.data.processed_books | group_by: "series" | sort: "title"  %}{% endraw %}
 {% endhighlight %}

-This line assigns a value to the word `serieses`.
-It means we can use that word as a variable to represent the value.
+Now we have assigned a value to the word `serieses`, we can use that word as a variable to represent the value.

-The value of `serieses` is all the data found in the processed_books file, but grouped by series, then sorted by title.
+The value of `serieses` is all the data found in the `processed_books.json` file, but grouped by series, then sorted by title.
 `serieses` doesn’t only contain one series worth of data.
 In your app, you need to display each of those series in turn.
 This is called iteration.

 ## Iteration